REsteche/PDF_splitters/README.md

-# pythonic methods to split your PDF's
+# Pythonic methods to split your PDF's 📓📄💡🔎

 The repository features the following:
 > - This repository contains a compilation of different scripts to subdivide a pdf into smaller ones